AdobeDocs/commerce-admin.en/help/merchandising-promotions/product-relationships.md

 ---
 title: Product relationships
-description: <placeholder>
+description: Learn about the product relationship types that you can use to promote products to targeted buyers.
 ---
 # Product relationships

 Products in your catalog can be promoted on other pages by defining the nature of the relationship between the products.
-The options available are:
+These relationships help target buyers according to their interest in a similar or related product.

+## Defined in product settings

+When you create or update a product, the [product settings](../catalog/product-create.md#product-settings) allow you to define product relationships specifically for that product:

-## Related Products
+### Related Products

-[Related Products](../catalog/related-products-up-sells-cross-sells.md) are meant to be purchased in addition to the item the customer is viewing.
+[Related Products](../catalog/related-products-up-sells-cross-sells.md#related-products) are meant to be purchased in addition to the item the customer is viewing.
 They complement, enhance, or add optional features to the product.

-## Up-sells
+### Up-sells

-[Up-sell products](../catalog/related-products-up-sells-cross-sells.md) are items that are similar, but are perhaps of a higher-quality, more popular, or have a better profit margin than the item the customer is considering.
+[Up-sell products](../catalog/related-products-up-sells-cross-sells.md#up-sells) are items that are similar, but are perhaps of a higher quality, more popular, or have a better profit margin than the item the customer is considering.

-## Cross-sells
+### Cross-sells

-[Cross-sell products](../catalog/related-products-up-sells-cross-sells.md) are offered on the shopping cart page as last-minute purchases before the checkout process begins.
+[Cross-sell products](../catalog/related-products-up-sells-cross-sells.md#cross-sells) are offered on the shopping cart page as last-minute purchases before the checkout process begins.

 ## Related Product Rules